 Making the city of the future an (augmented) reality

-Computer science is also at the heart of the DUST (Derby’s Urban Sustainability Transition) project, which could help to create Derby’s future cityscape with the help of Augmented Reality (AR).
+Computer science is also at the heart of the DUST (Derby’s Urban Sustainable Transition) project, which could help to create Derby’s future cityscape with the help of Augmented Reality (AR).

 Made possible by a £640,000 donation by the late Professor Richard Horsley Osborne, who was among the trustees to pave the way for the city’s University status, the three-year research project will lay the groundwork for the long-term development of Derby, addressing issues of climate change, human and nature habitat management, sustainable mobility transport, and integrated connectivity.

 Dr Bussell, who will oversee the project as its principal investigator, said: “We are enormously grateful to the Osborne family for their generosity and support, and this project in many ways will reflect Professor Osborne’s own expertise in economic regeneration of towns and cities within the East Midlands, particularly in Derbyshire and Nottinghamshire.